 It’s also important for me to note here that when I published this in June 2014 I was on a downhill slide to a major case of depression.
 In November 2014, shortly after publishing part 3 I set off on a 8-week hiatus of life to try and regain a sense of who I was and ‘find myself’ after feeling like I had lost everything.
 It was a very tough time for me both personally and professionally.
 I feel the raw emotions from that stage of life shine through in this article – which may make it tough to read for anyone experiencing the same situation.

 While I never became suicidal, I was majorly depressed.
-These days I am a strong mental health advocate, so before diving into the article, it’s important for me to share this reminder.
+These days I am a strong mental health advocate, so before diving into the series, it’s important for me to share this reminder.
 If you or someone you know is struggling with depression or has had thoughts of harming themselves or taking their own life, get help.
 The National Suicide Prevention Lifeline (1-800-273-8255) provides 24/7, free, confidential support for people in distress, as well as best practices for professionals and resources to aid in prevention and crisis situations.

 I share my story with the hopes that even one person may recognize that the “MORE MORE MORE” culture of both group fitness and endurance athletes is not always the best.
 Sometimes less really is more.